 Stove sensors, motion sensors, verbal cues (to promote safe meal preparation)

-If the stove is left on, an individual will receive a prompt to turn it off
+If the stove is left on for a specified amount of time, an individual will receive a prompt to turn it off

 If a person does not get out of bed or leave the house by a certain time, that person can receive a prompt to start their day